Petroleum and gas sector legislation amendments

 Changes commencing within 12 months

-Amendments to the Petroleum and Gas (Safety) Regulation 2018 will be needed to support implementation of the initiatives below.
+Amendments to the Petroleum and Gas (Safety) Regulation 2018 will be needed to support implementation of the remaining initiatives below.
 The Petroleum and Gas Inspectorate will provide further information about these changes before they take effect to ensure industry can prepare for implementation.

 - Fuel gas delivery networks